Nairn Golf Club

 Golf Course Review

-Nairn offers sea views from every hole and uses the Moray Firth as a backdrop on holes 14 & 15.
+The Nairn Golf Club offers sea views from every hole and uses the Moray Firth as a backdrop on holes 14 & 15.
 The Moray Firth comes into play on the opening stretch of holes.

 Nairn Golf Club History

-The original design by Archie Simpson in 1887 lasted just two years before Old Tom Morris made the first alterations which extended it westward.
-The 8th hole is thought to be Old Tom Morris’ most intact contribution.
+The original design by Royal Aberdeen head greenkeeper Archie Simpson in 1887, lasted just two years before Old Tom Morris made the first alterations which extended it westward.
+The 8th hole is thought to be Old Tom Morris' most intact contribution.

 In 1900, it was called the Brighton of the North and was considered to have the finest and best links in the North of Scotland with the exception of Dornoch.